 A conspiracy of a great number of people pointed me in the direction of this thesis.
-Starting in Monrela (sail things do), Pord, Lo Macalauso at Concordia is to be thanked for pointing out that, er, perhaps Spanish/Portuguese literature wasn't my forte.
+Starting in Montreal (as all things 6d), Pof.
+Joe Macaluso at Concordia is to be thanked for pointing out that, er, perhaps Spanish/Portuguese literature wasn't my forte.
 Thanks also to Jack Grayson, who then took over ("Dann it, Doug, you're a linguist, not a polyglot!"), and helped me to love the field.
 Jack must also be thanked for many interesting times, above and beyond the call of duty (in addition to a devil of a lot of wine).

-If Jack made me start thinking about language and linguistics in general, Mark Campana taught me to think about in the way 160 today.
+If Jack made me start thinking about language and linguistics in general.
+Mark Campana taught me to think about it in the way 1 do today.
 Taking nothing away from the many excellent instructors which I have had over the years, Mark is quite simply the finest teacher I have ever come across.
-Without his influence, it is unlikely that his thesis would exist, and I thank (occasionally, curse) him for his encouragement.
-Of course, Mark's G course would be difficult to inagine without the added benefit of the Thursday Night Linguistics Pool Club, and all its members deserve credit and thanks.
-David Cameron, the longest-serving member (of all-line); the aforementioned Mark C., Mark Simoneau, oronspirator in journeys ranging from the Boston LSA (I won't mention the lamp-post incident) to Jammer hys to the defynameur from Jack's to make Ellicit wine purchasely, and Paul Law, our later member, who was always willing to be pestered with questions about the ECP while trying to line up a shot.
+Without his influence, it is unlikely that this thesis would exist, and I thank (occasionally, curse) him for his encouragement.
+Of course, Mark's GB course would be difficult to imagine without the added benefit of the Thursday Night Linguistics Pool Club, and all its members deserve credit and thanks: David Cameron, the longest-serving member (of all-time); the adorementioned Mark C.: Mark Simoneau, without whom I would not have survived the last year in Monried (and frequence conspirator in Journey's maging from the Book L.) and will little wither purchases); and Paul Law, our later member, who was always willing to be pestered with questions about the ECP while trying to line up a shot.

-At Memorial.
-I think almost everyone in the department has contributed something to this thesis, or other stuff 'two written in the past couple of years.
-Janet Benger, Jim Black, Fhil Branigan, Vit Bubenki, Sandra Clarke, Carrie Dyck, John Hewson, Alana Aleks Steinbergs, the faculty members in and around the department during the past two Aleks Steinbergs, the faculty members in and around the department during the past two path states and the state of the state of the state of the state of the Path Baher, Christa Bezudohn-Literz, Stephanie Inglis, Balla Mascle, Henry Muzzle, Towhid Bin Muzzlfar (who could always be trusted to be at the department at the most Judie Britain, especially, has offered several solutions to problems which have bothered me (linguistically).
-Belina Moneticy, who had the great misfortune of working in the office located conveniently right across the hall from the department, was also gracious with her time in offering Judgements sons one of the Proruguese data.
-Colleen Banfield, the thesis, and I dank her for her help and patience.
-All participants of the Chapter Four support group deserves social thanks for interesting discussions.
-Alana Johns, my initial thesis adviser, has offered me much help in figuring out just what it was that I wanted this thesis to be about.
-Above all else, she consistently obscured that if the data doesn't support the proposal, then the proposal is most likely kind of pointless.
+At Memorial, I think almost everyone in the department has contributed something to this thesis, or other stuff I've written in the past couple of years.
+Janet Benger, Jim Black, Phil Branigan.
+Vit Bubenik, Sandra Clarke, Carrie Dyck, John Hewson, Alana Johns, Marquerite McKenzie, Inene Mazurkevich, Derek Nurse, Harold Paddock, and Aleks Steinbergs, the fasculy members in and around the department during the past two years, all deserve thanks.
+Several of my Crast during the state of several thanks of the state of the st

+Alana Johns, my initial thesis adviser, has offered me much help in figuring out just that it was that It wanted this thesis to be about.
+Above all else, she consistently observed that if the data doesn't support the proposal, then the proposal is most likely kind of pointless.
 It's a comment that probably shouldn't have to be made, but I'm quite glad she was here to keep making it.

-Phil Branigan, my present thesis adviser, to whom I was traded in exchange for driving lessons, deserves immessurable thanks for always knowing what it was that I was trying to get at long before I did (often, I think, giving me more credit than I deserved), and for showing me how to go about getting there.
+Phil Branigan, my present thesis adviser, to whom I was traded in exchange for driving lessons, deserves immeasurable thanks for always knowing what it was that I was trying to get at long before I did (often, I think, giving me more credit than I deserved), and for showing me how to go about getting there.
 His ability to instantly perceive what it is that crucially matters in a given problem, in addition to his understanding of the theory, is something to which I aspire.
 It is safe to say that the most problematic areas which remain are precisely those sections where I failed to seek (or heed) Phil's advice.